raharrasy/RL2019-BaseCodes/Exercise2/QLearning/README.md

-# Coursework 1 - Q-Learning Methods
+# Exercise 2 - Q-Learning Methods

 You are required to implement the Q-Learning algorithm using the codes provided in `QLearningBase.py`.
 Before you proceed, install the HFO Domain first by following the necessary steps outlined in `Task2/README.md`.
 Your task is to extend `QLearningBase.py` by implementing functions that have yet been implemented.